Christobelle Grierson-Ryrie: Model career

-Grierson-Ryrie was signed with 62 Models in Auckland, New Zealand, Chic Management in Sydney, Australia and NEXT Model Management in New York City, United States in 2010.
+Grierson-Ryrie was signed with 62 Models in Auckland, Chic Management in Sydney and NEXT Model Management in New York in 2010.

-She did some work for Stolen Girlfriend's Club and walked the runway for Top NZ designer, Trelise Cooper for New Zealand's Fashion Week.
+She did some work for Stolen Girlfriend's Club and walked the runway for Top NZ designer Trelise Cooper for New Zealand's Fashion Week.

 She was the new face of the Pre-Fall Ed Hardy for Christian Audigier campaigns in 2009.